pyfsi/coconut/coupling_components/solver_wrappers/solver_wrappers.md

 in [the front documentation page](../../README.md#checking-the-solver-modules).

 As each solver is different, the solver wrappers are highly customized too.
-Nevertheless, they all inherit from the `SovlerWrapper` class, which inherits from the `Component` class, and must all implement the following
+Nevertheless, they all inherit from the `SolverWrapper` class, which inherits from the `Component` class, and must all implement the following
 methods: `initialize`, `initialize_solution_step`, `solve_solution_step`, `finalize_solution_step`, `finalize`.

 Upon instantiation of the solver wrapper object, the solver wrapper has to create a `Model` containing one or